-The Computer Science program welcomes new students to our project-based program!
+Computer Science welcomes new students to our project-based program!
 Lower-division courses follow the common computing core that is shared between Computer Science, Computer Information Technology, Management Information Systems, Computer Engineering and Cognitive Science, along with courses that will earn a minor in mathematics.
 The upper-division program is project-based.
 Students will work on a series of four significant semester-long projects that come from industry challenges or research projects.
 Students will typically work on teams to complete the projects and have the option of doing a senior thesis prior to graduation.

 The Computer Science major is currently jointly offered by faculty in the Departments of Integrated Engineering and Computer Information Science.
 Upper-division admission requires a program application.
 First year students should start by following the major's four-year plan.

 - An essay (300-500 words) describing why you want to participate in this project-based Computer Science program.

 - An essay (300-500 words) describing how you will contribute to the learning communities that develop within this computer science program.